arjun-1/BEASTvntr/README.md

 ## Example
 These instructions will show how to infer phylogeny for VNTR data of a set of taxa provided in a [paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0007815) by Comas.
 ### Setting up the XML file
 First download [comas2009_VNTR.csv](examples/csv/comas2009_VNTR.csv) which contains the repeats in CSV format.
 Start Beauti, either via its shortcut or by running `java -cp build/dist/launcher.jar beast.app.beauti.BeautiLauncher` in `beast2/`.
 In the Beauti window, click **File > Import Alignment** and select *comas2009_VNTR.csv*.
-In the window that appears, we can either select repeats (homogeneous), repeats (in-homogeneous) or nucleotides to import.
-Select *Repeats (homogeneous)* and click **OK**.
+In the window that appears, we can either select repeats (single partition), repeats (multiple partitions) or nucleotides to import.
+Select *Repeats (single partition)* and click **OK**.

 After selecting repeats, we must specify the minimum and maximum repeat which will bound our state space.
 For *Minimum repeat* specify **1** and for *Maximum repeat* specify **15**, and click **OK**.